Introduction: Arduino Based Binary Alarm Clock

 Step 12: Understanding the Code (optional)

 I know that many people do not like programming very much.
 Luckily for those people, next to no programming knowledge is required to build and use this binary clock.
-So if you don't care about the programming sides, you can simply skip this step.
+So if you don't care about the programming side, you can simply skip this step.

 However, if you are interested in the coding part, i would like to give you a general overview of the program.